Do a preliminary search on your topic, e.g., "Christian perspectives on movies":

 In order to mitigate the spread of the virus, the following measures are in place:

 We are offering loans to current students, faculty and staff.
-Visitors are not welcome on campus (including community borrowers, alumni, and past/retired faculty and staff), and if you fall into one of these groups, please return your loans to the front reception desk at the main office.
-If you arrive after hours, your library loans may be returned at the Security Desk.
-Any items that were checked out before we closed in March, will be due September 29, after which we will begin charging late fees.
+Visitors are not welcome on campus (including community borrowers, alumni, and past/retired faculty and staff), and if you fall into one of these groups, please return your loans to the front reception desk at the main office (at Security Desk after hours).

 All public computers have been removed.
 Staplers and other shared equipment will have a ready supply of hand sanitizer and cleansers.
-We will have a self-checkout kiosk as well as an online payment system.
+We will have an online payment system.

 We are offering online self-booking of Group Study Rooms.
 The rooms will remain unlocked and we will not be checking out keys, to reduce the risk of spreading the virus.
 Please respect the bookings of your fellow students.